watarukumagai-git/opt/peer_review/no2/review_comment.md

    - Chapter 2's title should be revised to "Methodology" and Chapter 2 should include the element of the combined methods; i.e., CEEMDAN, Sample Entropy, Variational Mode Decomposition, and LSTM.
    - Chapter 3's title should be revised to "Proposed Method" and Chapter 3 should include an explanation of how to combine with denoising time-series data and prediction methods.
 The denosing method is combined with CEEMDAN, Sample Entropy, and VMD, which is the part shown at the top of Fig.1 and some sentences for the combined data-processing steps in Section 4.2 in my understanding.
 The prediction method is combined with LSTM and DBO.
    - Some mathematical equations and algorithms of each methods are not directly related to the original or creative ideas of this paper or used as tool.
 They should be removed from the current manuscript or transfered to Additional Materials (Appendix) after rewriting them correctly.
 For example, CEEMDAN algorithm (from Eqs.(1) to (6)), Sample Entropy algorithm (from Eqs.(7) to (10)), Variational Mode Decomposition algorithm (from Eqs.(11) to (16)), and DBO algorithm parts (from Sections 3.1 to 3.3).
-   - For overall performance comparisons, Sub-sections 4.5.1 through 4.5.3 should be combined into a single section, Table 4 through Table 6 into a single table, and Fig.2 through Fig.4 into a single figure for short-term prediction using two-column wide table and subfigure configuration (Fig.2(a),(b),(c)) as needed.
+   - For overall performance comparisons, Subsections 4.5.1 through 4.5.3 should be combined into a single section, Table 4 through Table 6 into a single table, and Fig.2 through Fig.4 into a single figure for short-term prediction using two-column wide table and subfigure configuration (Fig.2(a),(b),(c)) as needed.
 The combined Subsection 4.5.1 shows short-term prediction and the new Subsection 4.5.2 shows long-term prediction.

 ## major comment4 (Chapter 3, Page 3)
 - What is the reason for using DBO as optimization algorithm?